sfergusond/Running2Win-Strava-Importer/README.md

 __Do not close the terminal window while the program runs or hit Command+C in the terminal__, print statements will notify you of the program's progress.
 Some error statements may print, but if the program keeps running just ignore them.

 ![sucess](https://github.com/sfergusond/imgdump/blob/master/success.png?raw=true)

-### If the program won't run:

-1) Open a terminal in the folder containing "R2WImporter.py" (from step 2).
-[Quick-read instructions (scroll down for Mac)](https://www.groovypost.com/howto/open-command-window-terminal-window-specific-folder-windows-mac-linux/) or [watch this 2.5 minute video](https://www.youtube.com/watch?v=Txt-cLLa_vo).
-2) Copy/paste `curl https://bootstrap.pypa.io/get-pip.py -o get-pip.py` into the terminal where the `$ ` and blinking cursor is and hit ENTER.
-3) Copy/paste `python get-pip.py` and hit ENTER.
-4) Copy/paste `python3 -m pip install -r requirements.txt` and hit ENTER.
-5) Copy/paste `python3 R2WImporter.py` and ENTER.
-You should be good to go.

 ### If errors occur, the program quits unexpectedly, or becomes stuck for more than a couple minutes